 Additional capabilities of the Quick Documentation pop-up window include:

-- Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation window before switching back to the editor.
-After you click this button, the window will stay on top of the editor while you work with other Visual Studio user interface items.
+- Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation window before switching back to the code editor.
+After you click this button, the window will stay on top of the code editor while you work with other Visual Studio user interface items.

 - Browser-like back/forward navigation buttons in the top left corner of the window.